 3. Complete a personal check payment for $120 (made out to Lake Merritt Rowing Club).

 5. Mail all three documents (Swim Test Form, check payment, and Standard Athlete’s Release Form) to the instructor:

 6. Email the instructor at email@example.com to let her know you have mailed the paperwork.

 All paperwork must be received by the instructor 1 week prior to the class start date.
 A spot in the class is not considered confirmed until the appropriate forms and payment are received.
-There is a limit of four (4) people per class, and class may be cancelled if there is low enrollment.
 NO REFUND will be given if a cancellation is made less than 2 weeks prior to the class.